croner-i-web/progression-framework/frameworks/engineering/data.md

               - "I've used RxJava for the first time here, I'm going to do a talk about why I've done this, here's some great blog posts on it"
       - level: 5
         criteria:
-          - "Instills Bright engineering principles across a whole squad of engineers"
+          - "Instills Croner-i engineering principles across a whole squad of engineers"
           - "Works with relevant Engineering Managers to help other engineers perform and grow"
           - "Fosters effective collaboration in multi-disciplinary squads (backend, mobile, data, design, web)"
           - "Delegates technical decisions with low risk and high reversibility"